apoyezzhayev/ml_project_template/production/README.md

 ## Structure

 - **[jobs](./training-job/)** (Python/Docker): Combines required data exports, preprocessing and training scripts into a Docker container.
-This makes results reproducible and the production model retrainable in _any_ ennvironment.
+This makes results reproducible and the production model retrainable in _any_ environment.
   - **[evaluation](./jobs/evaluation/)**: jobs for evaluation of models from model registry
   - **[inference](./jobs/inference/)**: jobs for batch inference, e.g. the whole dataset or big batch of data
   - **[processing](./jobs/processing/)**: jobs for other processing tasks, not using NN based approaches